gvwilson/thirdbit/src/fiction/iffy/index.md

 was apparently a result of faulty maintenance on an outflow pipe that wasn't registered in the town plans.
 Oh,
-and the Marines have resolved the disturbance involving the crew of an unnamed Australian vessel."
+and the Marines have resolved a disturbance involving the crew of an unnamed Australian vessel."

 Iffy snorted.